lbeckman314/writings/la-mar.md

 "No grandfather, tell me the story."

-"When I was your your age, my father came to me a nd I knew what he was going to say--and I was so _excited_.
+"When I was your your age, my father came to me and I knew what he was going to say — and I was so _excited_.
 I had studied as hard as I could everyday, reading and rereading the texts.
 Every night I would pray to read faster, to learn mire, because even then I knew I would have children of my own one day, and they would have their own children.
 I wanted you to know that everything I did, I did for you and Zyra..."

 Grandfather stopped for a moment, a milky look in his eyes.
 Slowly, his voice deeper, he resumed his thought.